Guardians vs. Braves Player Props Betting Odds

 Kwan Stats

-- Kwan has picked up at least one hit in three games in a row.
-During his last five outings he is hitting .227 with a double and three walks.
+- Kwan enters this matchup looking to extend his four-game hit streak.
+During his last five outings he is batting .364 with two doubles and three walks.

 Kwan Recent Games